pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 #### 4) Replacing the OLED displayDial() function

-Replace the displayDial function code by the code used for your display device.
-Keep the name of the function (diaplayDial())
+Replace the displayDial function code by the your display device code.
+Keep the name of the function (diaplayDial()).

 ```cpp